Apurva654/DOCVERSE_RAG_Powered_File_Chatbot/README.md

 #    ""DOCVERSE""- 🤖🤖🤖 RAG-Powered File Chatbot

-## clearLocal Document Question Answering System
+## Local Document Question Answering System

 This project is a simple terminal chatbot that answers questions about files on your computer.
 It reads '.txt' and '.pdf' files from a folder, splits them into chunks, stores searchable embeddings in ChromaDB, retrieves the most relevant chunks for each question, and asks an LLM to answer only from those chunks.